 Overview

 Entrepreneurs have incredible creativity and unique perspective – they can turn an everyday, ordinary object and turn it into a product that no one thought of before.
-In this activity, stretch your students’ creativity as they take a random mystery object and transform it into a must-have item for customers – just like a real entrepreneur!
+In this activity, stretch your learners’ creativity as they take a random mystery object and transform it into a must-have item for customers – just like a real entrepreneur!

-- PowerPoint Presentation
+- PowerPoint Presentation From Mystery to Must-Have

 - 1 toothpick